Shareware & Freeware

-After the specified trial period (usually 30 days) you are required to either pay for the software or to remove it from your computer.
+After the specified trial period (usually 10 or 30 days) you are required to either pay for the software or to remove it from your computer.

 Beware of Disabled Features

 Sometimes features may be disabled during the trial period (e.g. you are unable to print or otherwise assess the program's full features).
-Because of this you aren't able to fully test the software (therefore it is not true shareware).
+If the trial version is crippled, you aren't able to fully test the software (therefore it is not true shareware).

 If you buy such software, ensure that you have the ability to return the software after purchase if the missing features don't work or don't meet your requirements.